-The Company is subject to the annual fee under Section 9010 of the ACA.
+For the years ended December 31, 2020 and 2019, the Company was subject to the annual fee under Section 9010 of the ACA.
 The fee is allocated to individual health insurers based on the ratio of the amount of the entity's net premiums written during the preceding calendar year to the amount of the health insurance for any U.S. health risk that is written during the preceding calendar year.
 A health insurance entity's portion of the annual fee becomes payable once the entity provides health insurance for any U.S. health risk for each calendar year beginning on or after January 1, of the year the fee is due.
 The HIF was repealed by Congress, effective January 1, 2021.